sendgrid/sendgrid-nodejs/packages/mail/USE_CASES.md

 ```

 ### Creating the repository
-Next, create a directory to house our Node.js application that will send email.
+Next, create a directory to house our Node.js application that will send emails.
 The application will be housed in a directory located at /var/www/domain.com
 ```
 $ cd /var
 $ mkdir www & cd www